bweatherson/demons/latest-export.md

 # Puzzles about Weak Dominance

 ## Why Weak Dominance

+Consider the following version of the ABC game.

+- Demon chooses A, B or C
+- If Demon chooses A then game ends and payouts are made.
+- If Demon chooses B or C then Chooser is told that Demon did not choose A, but not which choice was made.
+- Then Chooser chooses L or R.
+- That’s the last move, and the payouts are a function of what each player chose.
+- In this case Demon gets 1 if they choose A, 0 otherwise.
+- Chooser gets 1 if either Demon chooses A or they choose L, otherwise they get 0.

+Here is the game tree, with Chooser’s payouts listed first.

+**Insert Tree**

+Obviously if Chooser gets to choose, they should choose L; that way they get 1 not 0.
+But what precisely Is wrong with the following belief/strategy pair.

+- Chooser believes that Demon will play A because it strictly dominates B and C

 Basic ABC example.
 Demon might not give a choice but if they do Up beats Down